dspace-group/dspace-reference-architecture-aws/README.md

 ```

 On the next page you can define a name for the secret.
-Automatic credentials rotation is currently not supported by SIMPHERA, but you can <a href="https://github.com/dspace-group/dspace-reference-architecture-aws/blob/main/MAINTENANCE.md#rotating-credentials">rotate secrets manually</a>.
+Automatic credentials rotation is currently not supported by SIMPHERA or IVS, but you can <a href="https://github.com/dspace-group/dspace-reference-architecture-aws/blob/main/MAINTENANCE.md#rotating-credentials">rotate secrets manually</a>.

 #### OpenSearch (IVS)

 Master username and master password for the OpenSearch databases are stored in AWS Secrets Manager.
 Before you let Terraform create AWS resources, you need to manually create a Secrets Manager secret that stores the username and password.
 It is recommended to create individual secrets per IVS instance (e.g. production and staging instance).